Home » Faculty & Staff

 Christie Acton is thrilled to expand her role at SMWS by supporting our growing athletics department as assistant coach to alum, Jasmine Brown, and our middle school volleyball team!
 Youth sports have always been an important part of Christie’s life.
 She learned to play volleyball in middle school, developed through high school, and continues to play today in sand volleyball leagues.
 Her goal is to help our SMWS team develop a love for the game and practice key character-building moments that surface in youth sports, including teamwork, perseverance, respect, self-confidence, communication, and more.
 Go Lions!

-Middle School Volleyball Coach
+Middle School Theater Teacher

 Middle School Cross Country and Track & Field Coach